-- AZTI (Spain) 10 archival tags of the model LOTEK LAT2310, to be deployed in the Bay of Biscay - Fisheries and Oceans Canada (DFO) 5 PSAT tags for their deployment off Newfoundland - Technical University of Denmark (DTU), jointly with Swedish University of Agricultural Sciences (SLU) and Centre for Environment, Fisheries and Aquaculture Science (CEFAS) and University of Exeter 9 PSAT and 5 archival tags for their deployment in the North Sea (Skagerrak/English Channel and Celtic Sea) - Institute of Marine Research (IMR) of Norway 5 PSAT tags for their deployment off Norway - Marine Institute (Ireland), in collaboration with Dr. Barbara Block team (Stanford University) 10 archival and 17 PSAT tags (Lotek PSATFLEX) for their deployment in the coastal waters off Ireland
+- AZTI (Spain) 10 archival tags of the model LOTEK LAT2310, to be deployed in the Bay of Biscay - Fisheries and Oceans Canada (DFO) 5 PSAT tags for their deployment off Newfoundland

+- Technical University of Denmark (DTU), jointly with Swedish University of Agricultural Sciences (SLU) and Centre for Environment, Fisheries and Aquaculture Science (CEFAS) and University of Exeter - 9 PSAT and 5 archival tags for their deployment in the North Sea (Skagerrak/English Channel and Celtic Sea) - Institute of Marine Research (IMR) of Norway 5 PSAT tags for their deployment off Norway - Marine Institute (Ireland), in collaboration with Dr. Barbara Block team (Stanford University) 10 archival and 17 PSAT tags (Lotek PSATFLEX) for their deployment in the coastal waters off Ireland

 In Phase 10 AZTI (Spain) deployed 7 internal archival electronic tags of model Lotek LAT2310.
 The campaigns took place in the Bay of Biscay during July 2020 when first 3 tags were deployed and July 2021 when other 4 tags were deployed.
 The majority of the BFT were juveniles (78-89 cm CFL) and one individual was an adult BFT (237cm CFL).
 AZTI is going to implant the remaining 3 archival during the campaign in September 2021.
+The report is available in Annex 1a, document no. 18.

 Fisheries and Oceans Canada (DFO) deployed 5 tags Wildlife Computers MiniPATs in October 2020.
 The tags were to be deployed targeting as young as possible bluefin individuals present in the area out of St. John's Newfoundland.
 Unfortunately, all fishing activities in Newfoundland waters were unsuccessful and therefore, in agreement with GBYP, the tags were deployed off Port Hood, Nova Scotia.
 The tags were deployed in collaboration with other scientific teams already carrying out other tagging operations in the area - the teams led by Drs.
 Barbara Block (Stanford University) and Michael Stokesbury (Acadia University).
 All fish were caught using rod and reel and were tagged on board and were released in a good condition.
 The average measured curved fork length of the fish was 227 +/- 24 cm and the average estimated round weight was 461.8 +/- 148 lbs.
+The report is available in Annex 1a, document no. 14.

-Technical University of Denmark (DTU), jointly with Swedish University of Agricultural Sciences (SLU) and Centre for Environment, Fisheries and Aquaculture Science (CEFAS) and University of Exeter deployed GBYP tags withing the framework of national programmes i.e. the Scandinavian Bluefin Marathon and Thunnus UK.
+Technical University of Denmark (DTU), jointly with Swedish University of Agricultural Sciences (SLU) and Centre for Environment, Fisheries and Aquaculture Science (CEFAS) and University of Exeter deployed GBYP tags withing the framework of national programs i.e. the Scandinavian Bluefin Marathon and Thunnus UK.
 In addition to 9 WC MiniPATs provided by GBYP, the team also deployed 3 more test tags provided by the tag manufacturer.
 Moreover, they deployed 5 Lotek LAT2310 archival tags using a new specific methodology, consisting in deploying them externally making use of an adapted floating package, including an archival tag and a satellite tag (mrPAT).
 The tags were deployed during August and September 2020 in waters of the Skagerrak, Kattegat and western English Channel.
 All fish were caught using rod and reel and were brough on board for tagging.
 The size of the fish was 222 to 274 cm CFL in Skagerrak and 185 to 242cm CFL in the English Channel.
+The report is available in Annex 1a, document no. 15.